quality icon

 Most expensive cars to insure in Oregon

-The most expensive car to insure on the list is the Maserati Quattroporte Trofeo, which has an average annual premium of $6,129.
-However, the difference between the cheapest and most expensive cars to insure is $4,535 annually.
+Topping the list as the most expensive car to insure is the Maserati Quattroporte Trofeo, at an average annual premium of $6,129.
+Notably, the annual difference between the least and most expensive cars to insure amounts to $4,535.

 MakeModelAverage annual premium